 At a Glance

-Nesting around the edges of the North Atlantic, this puffin is sought after by birdwatchers who visit Maine or eastern Canada in summer.
+Nesting around the edges of the North Atlantic, the Atlantic Puffin is sought after by birdwatchers who visit Maine or eastern Canada in summer.
 At its colonies, the bird may fly back to its nest carrying a dozen small fish lined up in its bill, making us wonder how the puffin holds onto ten slippery fish while grabbing two more.
 Gregarious at its nesting sites, the Atlantic Puffin is often solitary in winter, far from land on the open ocean.

 Category